T h e C o t o p a x i a n P r e s s

 I would have to say this is most likely a correct addition to the story.

-Rest in Peace, Ester L. Young.
+Rest in Peace, Esther L. Young.

 Will we learn?